WittmannF/whatsapp_api/README.md

-# WhatsApp API on Selenium
+# WhatsApp Group API on Selenium
-Easy to use API on selenium to have control of WhatsApp Web over the browser.
+Easy to use API on selenium to have control of a WhatsApp group using the web browser.

 ### Implemented features
 - Get all contacts from a selected group